 While most just focus on the total contribution limits for individual employees, an employer can also contribute more to a 403b!
 (The 457b limit includes both employee and employer contributions.)

-Should you be lucky enough to have an employer who also contributes, the total contribution limit is $57,000.
+Should you be lucky enough to have an employer who also contributes, the total contribution limit is $61,000.
+This is a big increase in 2022!

 This is a very rare circumstance for educators.
 Yet, there are a lucky few who can make this max contribution to their 403b.